Working memory and fluid intelligence

 1/ The "phonological loop" -- saying things in your head to hold them -- which serves an auditory processing and practicing function, tied to the speech centers of the brain and language development.

-3/ The "central executive" that controls these two parts, delegating work to them and receiving their analysis back in order to facilitate coordinated reasoning, comprehension, learning, and decision making, sometimes allowing rote habit to direct us while it works on other things.
+3/ The "central executive" that controls these two parts, to facilitate coordinated reasoning, comprehension, learning, and decision making, sometimes allowing rote habit to direct us while it works on other things, another working memory and IQ link.

-About 50% of the growth in fluid intelligence from age 7-19 is associated with working memory, and 75% of that is associated with processing speed development.
+About 50% of the growth in fluid intelligence from age 7-19 is associated with working memory, mainly associated with processing speed development.

 Improvements in processing speed support gains in working memory, which support developments in fluid intelligence, although this is not a simple step-wise process.